-As well as Philosophy students who take this subject generally go on to study a wide range of subjects from medicine to law; universities are keen for their undergraduates to be able to think for themselves and the skills gained in Philosophy demonstrate this very effectively.
+As well as Philosophy, students who take this subject, generally go on to study a wide range of subjects from medicine to law; universities are keen for their undergraduates to be able to think for themselves and the skills gained in Philosophy demonstrate this very effectively.
 Furthermore, the skills of analytical thinking and arguing logically developed in Philosophy are highly sought after in many high profile careers from law to politics.

 Philosophy is suitable for students of all faiths and none.
 Students are encouraged to reflect on and develop their own points of view, while critically engaging with alternative ideas.
-There is a Senior Philosophy Society open to all Sixth Formers and there are opportunities to help run a Philosophy club for younger students (subject to COVID-19 restrictions being eased).
+There is a Senior Philosophy Society open to all Sixth Formers and there are opportunities to help run a Philosophy club for younger students.